tprasadtp/protonvpn-docker/README.md

 ## Docker Compose

-If you have your entire stack in a single compose file, then `network_mode: service:protonwire` on the services which should be routed via VPN.
-If your VPN stack is **NOT** in same compose file use `network_mode: container:<protonwire-container-name>`.
+If entire stack in a single compose file, then `network_mode: service:protonwire` on the services which should be routed via VPN.
+If the VPN stack is **NOT** in same compose file use `network_mode: container:<protonwire-container-name>`.

-As an example, run caddy web-server, proxying `api.ipify.org` via VPN is shown below.
-Visiting http://localhost:8000, or `curl -s http://localhost:8000` should show your VPN's country and IP address.
+As an example, run caddy web-server, proxying https://ip.me, via VPN using the compose config given below.
+Once the stack is up, visiting the http://localhost:8000, or `curl -s http://localhost:8000` should show VPN's country and IP address.

 <!--diana::dynamic:protonwire-sample-compose-file:begin-->
 ```yaml